Adam-R2014/ESP32-AI-ASSISTANT/README.md

 Please check serial monitor for the web server's ip address and if the wifi is connected

-Please note that the OpenAI API needs to be paid for and cannot work for free.
+Please note that the OpenAI API needs to be paid for and cannot work for free and that the API key is set to responses.